luisoos/publishaproject/README.md

 Click on `Manage Domain` and hit `Management Tools` and go to `URL Forwarding`.
 There: just type in your GitHub Pages Link and click on `Set URL`.

+## Pro Trip
+While setting up GitHub Pages you can set up an custom domian aswell!

 ### And that’s all!
 You are done!

 💡 Tip: Learn about how to create a redirection with HTML in my repository https://github.com/luisoos/redirection.